lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The SIGMA protocol requires that the encryption of message_3 provides confidentiality against active attackers and EDHOC message_4 relies on the use of authenticated encryption.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.

 To reduce message overhead EDHOC does not use explicit nonces and instead rely on the ephemeral public keys to provide randomness to each session.
 A good amount of randomness is important for the key generation, to provide liveness, and to protect against interleaving attacks.
-For this reason, the ephemeral keys MUST NOT be reused, and both parties SHALL generate fresh random ephemeral key pairs.
+For this reason, the ephemeral keys MUST NOT be used in more than one EDHOC message, and both parties SHALL generate fresh random ephemeral key pairs.
+Note that an ephemeral key may be used to calculate several ECDH shared secrets.
+When static Diffie-Hellman authentication is used the same ephemeral key is used in both ephemeral-ephemeral and ephemeral-static ECDH.

 As discussed in {{SIGMA}}, the encryption of message_2 does only need to protect against passive attacker as active attackers can always get the Responders identity by sending their own message_1.
 EDHOC uses the Expand function (typically HKDF-Expand) as a binary additive stream cipher.
 HKDF-Expand provides better confidentiality than AES-CTR but is not often used as it is slow on long messages, and most applications require both IND-CCA confidentiality as well as integrity protection.
 For the encryption of message_2, any speed difference is negligible, IND-CCA does not increase security, and integrity is provided by the inner MAC (and signature depending on method).